End of Watch: 12/02/2006

 Deputy Cox went to the house with other deputies to investigate the shooting.
 Deputy Cox began interviewing people in a separate room.
 At one point, Deputy Cox began interviewing Raymond O. Porter in the back bedroom when Porter pulled out a gun and shot Deputy Cox in the head.

 Porter left the room where he engaged deputies in gunfire in a hallway.
-Deputies shot Porter as he retreated towards the other room where he shot himself in the head.
+Deputies shot Porter as he retreated towards the other room and shot himself in the head.

 It wasn’t known at the time, but Porter had killed Dominque McCray and dumped his body on a SeaTac street earlier in the evening.